romanoalmazan/water-sim/ui/README.md

 # Camera Dashboard

-A real-time React TypeScript dashboard that displays live camera data from the sewer camera system API.
+A React TypeScript dashboard that displays camera data from a static JSON file.

 ## Features

-- Real-time data updates every second
 - Displays data for all 3 cameras (SegmentID 0, 1, 2)
 - Shows Position, Water Submersion %, Light Level, and Status for each camera
 - Clean, simple UI with card-based layout
+- Screenshot capture and viewing functionality

 ## Prerequisites

 - Node.js (v18 or higher recommended)
 - npm or yarn
-- The backend server running on `http://localhost:3000`

 ## Setup